kiba095/Django-DocumentManagement2/README.md

-# Django-DocumentManagement2
+# Django-DocumentManagement4
- additional styling for the admin-interface
+ version4 of document management